Julynx/wthr/README.md

   -d               shows the current weather for the location.
   --mode=forecast  Displays an 8-day forecast for the location, -f               including minimum and maximum temperatures.
+  --verbose        Prints debug information whenever an API -v               call fails due to a key error.
 ```